 Vegan Apple Pie Cinnamon Rolls!
-Just try to say “apple pie cinnamon polls” without smiling.
+Just try to say “apple pie cinnamon rolls” without smiling.
 It’s almost impossible.
 Layers of flaky apple pie studded dough with cinnamon, pecans, and more apples!

 I’ve been baking again!
 Well, truth be told, I never really stopped.
 November was filled with muffins, bars, and donuts, and December doesn’t show any signs of slowing down.
 I’m 90% sure I’ve had flour clinging to my clothes for weeks now.